ai-driven-dev/prompts/README.md

 > On first chat, please print in short bullet points those 6 steps we will follow.

 1. Ask for the document to convert.
-2. Once provided, analyze and write down the plan for the diagram, identify:
+2. Once provided, analyze and write down a very detailed and exhaustive plan for the diagram, identify at least:
   - Components (main elements, logical groups) (in colors)
   - Children and parents elements
   - Directions and hierarchies